liangchen341/chatgpt-model-usage-tracker/README.en.md

 * Each time you interact with ChatGPT, the count for the corresponding model will automatically increase by one.
 * To reset the data, simply **left-click** the stats box and click "OK" in the confirmation dialog that appears.

+### ⚠️ Important: First-Time Permission Setup

+In some cases, especially on Chromium-based browsers (like Google Chrome or Microsoft Edge), the userscript may not run immediately even after installation.
+This is often due to the browser's security features, which require you to manually grant the Tampermonkey extension permission to operate on the ChatGPT website.

+Please follow these steps to check and enable the required permissions:

+1.  **Find the Extension Management Option**
+    Navigate to the [ChatGPT website](https://chat.openai.com/), then **right-click** the Tampermonkey icon in your browser's toolbar (usually in the top-right corner).
+In the context menu that appears, click on **"Manage extension"**.

+    > *Tip: If the menu shows a message like "This can't read or change site data," you will almost certainly need to perform this setup.*

+2.  **Enable "Allow running user scripts"**
+    On the extension's details page, find the option labeled **"Allow running user scripts"** and ensure that the toggle switch next to it is in the **ON (blue)** position.

+    > *Please be mindful of the security warning displayed by the browser.
+As this script is open-source, you can review its code at any time to confirm its safety.
+It is designed to run only on the `chat.openai.com` and `chatgpt.com` domains, and all data is stored locally.*

+3.  **Reload the Page**
+    After completing the setup, return to the ChatGPT tab and reload the page.
+The script's statistics window should now appear correctly in the bottom-right corner.

 ### 🛠️ How It Works

 The core of this script is to "hook" the browser's native network request functions: